anton-k/mig/docs/src/00-foreword.md

 TODO: example here
 ```

-## Sturcuture of the library
+## Structure of the library

 There are several libraries:

 - `mig` - core library which defines DSL to build servers with API-schemas and functions to render it to low-level representation.
-- `mig-extra` - extra addons to the core library
+- `mig-extra` - extra add-ons to the core library
 - `mig-server` - mig core with batteries and functions to run servers on top of warp.
 - `mig-client` - HTTP-clients from the server code
-- `mig-wai` - connvert mig servers to WAI-applications
+- `mig-wai` - convert mig servers to WAI-applications
 - `mig-swagger-ui` - serve swagger for you app.

 ## Source code for examples